OWASP LLM Top 10 — Control Map

 Spreadsheets are the starting point.

 This control map helps identify which LLM application controls are in place and which are missing.
-Drel turns that gap analysis into a guided AI security review — mapping controls to findings, generating a risk disposition, and producing a review-ready dossier your AI Committee can actually approve or reject.
+Drel turns that gap analysis into a guided AI security review — mapping controls to findings, generating a risk disposition, and producing a review-ready clearance record your AI Committee can approve or reject.

 Frequently asked